stkirchberg/stkirchberg/README.md

 ### 💻 About Me
 I build things for the web — sometimes tools, sometimes experiments, always something new.
-Currently learning, improving, and occasionally breaking things (on purpose 😉).
+Currently learning, improving, and occasionally breaking things.

 ---